python3boto3/python-on-aws-databases/README.md

 These include PostgreSQL, MySQL, MariaDB, Aurora, Athena, DynamoDB, Redshift, SQL Server and Oracle.
 The aim of the project is to create methods which are all bucket triggered.
 This will re-purpose the data and upload each data cut to each of the 9 different types of database.
+MemoryDB and Neptune are next on the list  of additions.